 - We accept a maximum of 72 credits from two-year colleges.
-You will receive lower division (100-200 level) credit for any of these courses.
-Exceptions can be granted by the appropriate dean.
 There is no limit on credits accepted from four-year universities.

 - Credits transferred from other institutions are not used in calculating the UW-Stevens Point grade point average.
 The UW-Stevens Point grade point average is determined only by credits and grade points earned at UW-Stevens Point.
-However, transfer credits and grades ARE included in the calculation of the grade point average in most majors and minors and in the determination of graduation honors.
+However, transfer credits and grades ARE included in the calculation of the grade point average in most majors and minors, the combined (UWSP & Transfer) GPA, and in the determination of graduation honors.

 - If your previous institution awarded “split” grades (AB, BC, etc.), those grades will appear on your UW-Stevens Point degree progress report as follows: AB = B+, BC = C+, CD = D+.

 - To graduate from UW-Stevens Point, you must earn at least 30 of the total number of credits required for graduation in residence at this university.
 For more information on graduation requirements, see the Graduation section of this catalog.